 Unique transit-oriented development approach to affordable housing promotes diverse, connected, and sustainable communities

-Commitment is Amazon’s first in Nashville from its more than $2 billion Housing Equity Fund, which aims to preserve and create more than 20,000 affordable housing units in regions it calls home
+New transit-oriented deal is part of Amazon’s more than $2 billion Housing Equity Fund, which aims to preserve and create more than 20,000 affordable housing units in regions it calls home

 Amazon is guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.
 Amazon strives to be Earth’s Most Customer-Centric Company, Earth’s Best Employer, and Earth’s Safest Place to Work.
 Customer reviews, 1-Click shopping, personalized recommendations, Prime, Fulfillment by Amazon, AWS, Kindle Direct Publishing, Kindle, Career Choice, Fire tablets, Fire TV, Amazon Echo, Alexa, Just Walk Out technology, Amazon Studios, and The Climate Pledge are some of the things pioneered by Amazon.
 For more information, visit amazon.com/about and follow @AmazonNews.